ckeditor/ckeditor5/docs/builds/index.md

 		// ------------------------------ Resolutions ----------------------------------------------

 		'quiz-resolution-usingFrameworks': {
-			content: 'Based on you previous answers, we you should check out official {@link builds/guides/frameworks/overview integrations with popular JavaScript frameworks}.
+			content: 'Based on you previous answers, you should check out official {@link builds/guides/frameworks/overview integrations with popular JavaScript frameworks}.
 You can also browse other installation methods listed below.',
 			buttons: QUIZ_RESOLUTION_BUTTON_DEFINITIONS
 		},